yiisoft/validator/docs/guide/en/built-in-rules-callback.md

 ### Value validation

-`Callback` rule can be used to add validation missing in built-in rules for a single attribute's value.
+`Callback` rule can be used to add validation missing in built-in rules for a single property's value.
 Below is the example verifying that a value is a valid [YAML](https://en.wikipedia.org/wiki/YAML) string (additionally requires `yaml` PHP extension):